qleclerc/network_algorithm/README.md

 This folder contains the relevant observed and synthetic contact networks generated using our algorithm (note: although we generated 100 synthetic networks for each example we describe in the paper, here we only include 10 of each for data storage purposes).

 ### Observed
-This folder contains the observed contact network, the patient admission and discharge data, and the staff schedule data.
+This folder contains the observed contact network, the patient admission and discharge data, and the staff schedule data (please refer to https://gitlab.pasteur.fr/qleclerc/network_algorithm for those files).
 It also contains an Excel file used to aggregate staff categories into groups.

 ### Synthetic
 This folder contains contact networks generated using our algorithm.
 This includes full reconstructed networks (SimulatedCtc), reconstructed networks with observation bias (testRecord), full random networks (RandomGraph), random networks with observation bias (RandomGraph2), and re-simulated full networks (ReSimulatedCtc).